denisewafaespano-code/ECE2112-ProgrammingAssignment3/README.md

 toyota = cars.loc[(cars['Model'] == 'Toyota Corolla'),:]
 toyota
 ```
-The condition `cars.loc[(cars['Model'] == 'Toyota Corolla')` creates a Boolean indexing.
-Applying this inside `.loc[]` forces the DataFrame to filter out all `False` rows, and returns only to the record where the condition is `True`.
-The colon`:` tells that every column should be included in the final output.
+Boolean indexing acts as a data filter.
+By writing `cars['Model'] == 'Toyota Corolla'`, the code checks every row in the Model column and isolates only the row that evaluates to true.

 | | Model | mpg | cyl | disp | hp | drat | wt | qsec | vs | am | gear | carb |
 | :--- | ---: | ---: | ---: | ---: | ---: | ---: | ---: | ---: | ---: | ---: | ---: | ---: |
 | **19** | Toyota Corolla | 33.9 | 4 | 71.1 | 65 | 4.22 | 1.835 | 19.9 | 1 | 1 | 4 | 1 |

-Locating the 'Pontiac Firebird ' will be similar to the previous step.
+Locating the 'Pontiac Firebird' will be similar to the previous step.
 However, instead of a colon `:` for the columns, a specific list of column names to extract only `Model`, `mpg`, `hp`, and `wt`.

 ```python
 pontiac = cars.loc[(cars['Model'] == 'Pontiac Firebird'), ['Model', 'mpg', 'hp', 'wt']]